JD-ETH/copark86.github.io/_pages/about.md

 *Robotics Perception Engineer at SevenSense Robotics, Zürich Area*

 My Skill sets
+- In-depth knowledge of Robotic perception, including localization and mapping, and state estimation.
+Good knowledge of planning and control.
-- Deep understanding of Robotic Perception topics as SLAM, Computer Vision, machine learning with LiDAR/Camera
+- Familiar with Comptuer Vision, SLAM and basic machine learning approaches.
+- Working with LiDAR, camera, and depth sensors.
-- Working with Ground Vehicle and Aerial Vehicle Platforms
+- Working with Ground Vehicle and Aerial Platforms.
-- C++11 and Python Programming in ROS
+- C++14 and Python Programming, ROS under Linux.
-- Optimization, Linear Algebra, Probabilisitc and their usage in robotics
+- Numeric optimization, linear algebra, probabilisity and their application in robotics
-- Version Control and Container
+- Version control, continous integration.
-- GPU and Embedded System programming
+- GPU, embedded system programming
-- Team player with great communication skills.
+- Team player with good communication skills.